princedede/Q-paper/README.md

 12 | 10 | 18 | 0.000000000000000001 BNB | 4 BNB | | 9000 | 10 | 1 | base x base asset's decimals | 9000 x denomination
 20 | 10 | 18 | 0.000000000000000001 BNB | 4 BNB | | 20000 | 10 | 1 | base x base asset's decimals | 20000 x denomination

 Exmaple: Assume (in order of first-come) Alice, Bob, Peter and John joined a pool of **`4 BNB`**, each of which is not aware of another's identity.
 Alice being the first, selects **`4`** from the **`BtoS`** category.
 At this point, Alice is required to forward along with the call - an amount of **`4 BNB`** only if the current pool is unfilled hence a new instance of pool with Alice's preferences is launched and she is added.
-The final value of each consecutive preceeding number in the list is an unsigned integer representing 10 in exponential of 18 multiplied by the denominator presented in smallest unit of BNB.
+The final value of each consecutive preceeding number in the list `(fig. 1.0)` is an unsigned integer representing 10 in exponential of 18 multiplied by the denominator presented in smallest unit of BNB.
 Alice will retain the first position in the current **`BtoS[4]`** pool.
 Every subsequent user that joins the pool is treated in the order of first-in-first-out (FIFO) basis.
 Soon as the expected pool participants is achieved, the total pool amount is immediately available to the first participant to withdraw, in this case **Alice**.

 What it simply mean is that, the [Proxfactory](https://something.here) creates a single pool in any of the selected category that can only be filled with four persons.
 While the pool has slots, anyone is free to join, perhaps the protocol unanimously add user to a free slot in the category they have selected.
 When the pool is completed, a flag is raised which sets an activation time allowing the first participant to withdraw the total pool amount.
 To access the fund, Alice will provide collateral base on the set collateral factor as at that time.
-She will have the possession of the total pool amount for period not greater than 7 days after which fund is made available to the next on the queue.
-It is a mutual financial relationship among four persons who have by implied reason agreed to collectively provide funds to finance one another at a prevailing market lending rate and share profits in equal ratio.
+She will have the possession of the total pool amount for period not greater than 7 days after which fund is made available to the next on the queue. `Note`: We do not track what Alice uses this fund for but in the future, we plan to integrate more investment tools in the protocol.
+It is a mutual financial relationship among four persons who have by implied reason agreed to collectively provide funds to finance one another at a lending rate (set by the ecosystem users) and share profits in equal ratio.
 Every participants in the pool is lender and same time borrower.
-The Quatre protocol ensures that no potential loss is incurred in this relationship by enforcing necessary and some strict measures but does not guarantee profit from business or fiancial engagement (s) user may diversify into with the fund.
+The Quatre protocol ensures that no potential internal loss is incurred in this relationship by enforcing necessary and some strict measures but does not guarantee profit from business or fiancial engagement (s) user may diversify into with the fund.
 On the repayment due date (plus grace period if any), if the borrower defaults, a liquidation floor is open but restricted only to any of the three remaining members otherwise, the pool is updated and available to the next on queue i.e Bob.
 [Read and understand how the liquidation works]().
 When Alice repays, it comes with interest recorded in favor of all participants.
-The circle continues until John's is completed.
+The circle continues until John's session is completed.
 For more information, please see the [FAQ section]().
+Soon as the round is completed (i.e 28 days period)

+#### How is collateral factor determined?

+### FAQ
+- **What is a session?**
+This is a period of not greater than 7 days i.e period from the time fund was released to repayment period.

 **`NOTE :`** _Quatre-finance does not have control over your account or funds.
 In fact, we have no way to access it._